AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/index.md

 ## Workflow

-There are three steps to successfully execute a data repair job:
+Adobe recommends a careful and methodical approach when using the Data Repair API due to its ability to permanently edit or delete data.
+The following steps provide multiple checkpoints to minimize the risk of accidental data deletion.
+Review the data after each step to confirm that the data repair job completes as expected.
+Adobe recommends that you create a repair job for each of the following in order:

+* A **development** report suite for **one day** of data.
+* A **development** report suite for **one month** of data.
+* The **production** report suite for **one day** of data.
+* The **production** report suite for **one month** of data.
+* Once all testing and validation is complete, then proceed with the **full date range** of the data repair for **production** data.

+The following steps provide a typical Data Repair API request workflow:

-1. **Estimate repair size**: The Data Repair API incurs charges based on how many rows it repairs.
-The `/serverCallEstimate` endpoint is a required step to help you estimate the cost of a repair.
+1. **Estimate repair size**: The Data Repair API incurs charges based on the number of data rows scanned.
+The [Server call estimate](server-call-estimate.md) endpoint is a required step to help you estimate the cost of a repair.
 It returns a count of the server call volume for the report suite date range.
 The endpoint also returns a `validationToken`, which is required for step 2.

-1. **Create a repair job**: To create a data repair job, use the `/job` endpoint.
-This endpoint requires a Report Suite, date range, `validationToken` (from `/serverCallEstimate`), and a job definition, which specifies the variables to be repaired.
+1. **Create a repair job**: Use the [Job](job.md) endpoint to create a data repair job.
+This endpoint requires a report suite, date range, `validationToken` (from [Server call estimate](server-call-estimate.md)), and a [Job definition](json-body.md).
 A Job ID is returned when a repair job is created.

-1. **Monitor progress**: Use the `/job/{JOB_ID}` endpoint to monitor the status of a job at any point after job submission.
+1. **Monitor progress**: Use the [Job ID](job.md#view-an-individual-job) endpoint to monitor the status of a job at any point after job submission.
 Completion time of a repair job depends on its size; small jobs can complete within hours while large jobs can take multiple days.

+1. **Review completed jobs**: Use the [Job list](job.md#view-a-job-list) endpoint to keep track of all existing and completed jobs.